malh718/docker_flask_homework/README.md

 #### CMD signifies the commands needed to run, in this case we are using python in our app.py file
 CMD ["python", "app.py"]

-## Part 2
+## Part 2 Multi-Container Setup with Docker Compose

 1. Preparing Two Flask Applications:
-   I set up two different folders entitled flask1 and flask2
+   I set up two different folders entitled flask1 and flask2.
+For flask1, my flaskapp tells you the date.
+For flask2, the flaskapp tells you the time including the date and time using seconds.

 <img width="794" alt="Screen Shot 2023-11-21 at 1 39 16 AM" src="https://github.com/malh718/docker_flask_homework/assets/102617334/e004c2f2-63b0-46db-9a4f-92a3f9f4cb6f">